Breadcrumb

 The UTC is a voluntary group of representatives from health centers, Primary Care Associations (PCAs), Health Center Control Networks (HCCNs), National Training and Technical Assistance Partners (NTTAPs), and HIT vendors.
 The group provides feedback on UDS Modernization.
 A steering committee of health centers representing diverse HHS Regions leads the group.

-Please communicate your interest in joining the UTC via the BPHC Contact Form by selecting Uniform Data System (UDS) > UDS Modernization > Join the UDS Test Cooperative.
+Please communicate your interest in joining the UTC via the BPHC Contact Form

 If you are already a member of the UTC, visit the UDS+ Community in our Health Center Program Community (HCPC) to view past meeting presentations, recordings, and more.
-The HCPC is an online platform for participants in specific BPHC programs to get timely updates, interact with other health centers, and access T/TA resources.
-If you do not have a login, click “Request Access,” and walk through the steps to request one.
+The HCPC is an online platform for participants in our specific programs to get timely updates, interact with other health centers, and access T/TA resources.
+If you do not have a login, select “Request Access,” and walk through the steps to request one.

 (Updated: 4/22/2024)